wp-plugins/responsive-column-widgets/readme.txt

 == Changelog ==

+= 1.1.5.4 - 06/25/2013 =
+* Fixed: a bug that updating the options in the *General Options* page removed a license value for the Pro version.

 = 1.1.5.3 - 06/25/2013 =
 * Tweaked: the layout in the settings pages.
 * Added: the *Execute Shortcodes in Widget Boxes* option.